-4 Discussion
+4. Discussion

-A comparison with previous evaluations shows to which extent the detailed computation and the use of up-to-date datasets improve the values of the calculated decay heat energy and the specific power.
-Fig. 1 summarizes the results of the following comparison.
+A comparison with previous evaluations shows to which extent the detailed computation and the use of up-to-date data sets improve the values of the calculated decay heat energy and the specific power.
+Figure 1 summarizes the results of the following comparison.

-$^{26}$ Al and $^{60}$ Fe are of interest mostly in studies of planetary formation and the earliest stages of planetary evolution.
-The most recent and reliable determination of heat production rates of these nuclides known to me was made by Castillo-Rogez et al. (2009).
-Compared to their values, the decay heat energy and power found in this study are 1% higher in the case of $^{26}$ Al, and the decay heat energy for $^{60}$ Fe is practically identical; the results are hence in very good agreement.
-Castillo-Rogez et al. (2009) did not calculate a power for $^{60}$ Fe; assuming that they would have used the AME and NUBASE evaluations from 2003 (Audi et al., 2003a,b), which were the most recent ones at their time, they would have arrived at a power of 63.93 mW/kg, i.e., almost 75% more than the value calculated here, because the half-life given in the old NUBASE dataset is 1.5 My.
-Almost all of the difference is therefore due to the change in the assigned $T{1/2}$ (Fig. 1, top right panel).
-There have been very substantial revisions of the half-life of $^{60}$ Fe in recent years, and older power calculations for this nuclide may therefore be seriously in error even if the decay heat they used was accurate.
+Al and Fe are of interest mostly in studies of planetary formation and the earliest stages of planetary evolution.
+The most recent and reliable determination of heat production rates of these nuclides known to me was made by Castillo-Rogez et al. [2009].
+Compared to their values, the decay heat energy and power found in this study are 1% higher in the case of Al, and the decay heat energy for Fe is practically identical; the results are hence in very good agreement.
+Castillo-Rogez et al. [2009] did not calculate a power for Fe; assuming that they would have used the AME and NUBASE evaluations from 2003 [Audi et al., 2003a, 2003b], which were the most recent ones at their time, they would have arrived at a power of 63.93 mW/kg, i.e., almost 75% more than the value calculated here, because the half-life given in the old NUBASE data set is 1.5 Myr.
+Almost all of the difference is therefore due to the change in the assigned $T{1/2}$ (Figure 1, top right).